 A Gantt chart has been created to give a systematic plan for the rest of the SEPR module.
-The chart shows the amount of work that needs to be done in certain time periods as described previously for Assessment 2 as well as task dependencies (shown using black arrows).
+The chart shows the amount of work that needs to be done in certain time periods as described previously for Assessment 2 and 3 as well as task dependencies (shown using black arrows).
 Using the chart, all team members will be able to easily identify how much time has been allocated for each work-package, hopefully, minimising the risk of delays.
 Despite this, the team will be flexible and will likely make changes to the plan.
-Potential causes of changes to the plan include a greater understanding of the tasks in Assessment 2, improved skill-set with development tools, reducing the timed needed for each iteration and unforeseen absences of team members.
+Potential causes of changes to the plan include a greater understanding of the tasks in Assessment 3, improved skill-set with development tools, reducing the timed needed for each iteration and unforeseen absences of team members.
+This became particularly clear towards the end of Assessment 2 as the team became much more familiar with our agile methodology and hence worked better as a team.
+This allowed sprints to be more efficient and more productive.
+We believe that this was due to our team being able to more frequently share concerns, minimising the time spent brooding over mistakes rather than finding a viable solution.
+A perfect example of this was the misallocation of roles.
+One team member felt that the Unit Tester role allocated to them was out of their technical depth and therefore, the team adjusted roles within the two weekly meetings.
+As a result, small changes to the plan for Assessment 2 were made to allow for such a transition.
+Implementation time was extended to allow some programmers to both program and Unit test their code rather than having completely separate testers.
+Updates to deliverables where also brought forward to allow members who had finished or changed section to provide further input.
+Despite this, an effort was always made to direct back towards the critical path.